2017 Ramblers Hikes Page 2

 We took my truck, the better to navigate the dirt road to the trailhead.
 However, the road was closed to vehicldes, which would have turned a hike of just under two miles into a four mile trek, a bit more than some of the Ramblers are willing to undertake.

-It was only a mile or less to China Peak Ski Resort,. and the road past the lodge and through the parking lot leads to a trailhead right next to Big Creek, the main stream flowing into Huntington Lake.
+It was only a mile or less to China Peak Ski Resort, where the road past the lodge and through the parking lot leads to a trailhead right next to Big Creek, the main stream flowing into Huntington Lake.
 Like most Sierra waterways, this normally sedate creek was a raging white water river on June 14.
 Although our destination was a waterfall, what draws most visitors is a series of large pools, suitable for cooling off in summer weather.
 Right now entering this stream would render you permanently cool.

 The trail is fairly easy at first, but becomes tricky to follow after the first pool.
 It is rocky and moderately steep in places, but there are rock cairns to show the way.
 There are actually TWO ways, one of which leads to a view of a tributary that cascades down directly into Big Creek in a sliding fall about thirty feet high.
 The elevation is above 7,000 feet, where the typical trees include fir, Jeffrey pine and lodgepole.
 At the highest point on the trail we even saw a few junipers.
 The terrain above the trail, opposite the creek, includes some views of big rock cliffs.
 Naturally there were high elevation wild flowers in bloom, particularly the bright pink bridge penstemon that seem to pop out of every crack in the rocks all summer.